 Thank you for presenting at Cornell World Languages Day.
-We are excited to have you share your passion for languages, cultures, and global issues with the participating high school students on October 19, 2019.
+We are excited to have you share your passion for languages, cultures, and global issues with the participating middle and high school students on October 21, 2023.

 Tips for a Successful World Languages Day Session

 Here are some helpful tips on writing engaging descriptions and developing highly interactive sessions for a high school audience.

 - Look over sample session descriptions to get ideas: https://lrc.cornell.edu/wld-sample-sessions.

 - How can you fully engage high school students in your session?

 - What are your goals for the session?
 What do you want the students to learn?
 To remember?